 VI. any other provision as indicated in these terms that would lead to termination.

 b.
 Once a scholarship has been terminated, it cannot be reinstated.

 c.
-Where a student is found guilty of serious misconduct or withdraws from the relevant course, the University reserves the right to request that any scholarship funds paid to the scholarship recipient be reimbursed.
+Where a student is found guilty of serious misconduct the Scholarship is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any scholarship funds paid to the scholarship recipient be reimbursed.